xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    for any consistent choice of `E_external_input`.

-3. Its claimed performance would produce:
+3. Its claimed performance would produce

    ```txt
    Delta_S_total < 0